materialdigital/ontology-alignment/README.md

 # Ontology-Alignment
-A Module for alignment of MSE-related ontologies.
+A module for alignment of MSE-related ontologies.

 Materials Science and Engineering (MSE) combines engineering, physics and chemistry principles to solve real-world problems associated with nanotechnology, biotechnology, information technology, energy, manufacturing and other major engineering disciplines.

 For the digitization of MSE-relevant processes, objects involved (e.g. material), scientific findings and existing knowledge many differnt ontologies are used to represent the data.
-Each ontology has been created under different design principles even if they actually are created for the same purpose.
+Each ontology has been created under different design principles and focus even if they actually are created for the same or similar purpose.
 This leads to a high degree of diversity of the MSE-related ontolgies which practically prevents interoperability.

-To overcome this issue, this repo provides an attempt to align different MSE-related ontolgies, namely: PMDco, BFO, EMMO, CCO, prov-o.
+To overcome this issue, this repository provides an attempt to align different MSE-related ontolgies, namely: PMDco, BFO, EMMO, CCO, prov-o.

 With this alignment a partial conversion between data encoded with these ontology should be possible.